Associate professor of family studies and human services

 When couples are having trouble talking about money, Kristy Archuleta can help.
 Archuleta specializes in financial therapy, a blending of personal finance with marriage and family therapy.
 Archuleta, a licensed marriage and family therapist, is an associate professor at Kansas State University in the School of Family Studies and Human Services.
 She also serves as director of K-State's Financial Planning Clinic.

 Archuleta joined the K-State faculty in 2008.
 Her research interests include rural and farm families, dyadic processes influencing financial satisfaction, empirical based treatment for couples experiencing financial difficulties, and theoretical development to understand the connections between personal finance and couple relationships and how to work with them.

-She serves on the board of directors of the Financial Therapy Association, co-editor of the Journal of Financial Therapy, and co-founded Women Managing the Farm, a regional conference aimed at educating, supporting and building skills of farm women and agriculture professionals.
+She serves on the board of directors of the Financial Therapy Association, editor in chief of the Journal of Financial Therapy, on the editorial review board of the Journal of Financial Planning and co-founded Women Managing the Farm, a regional conference aimed at educating, supporting and building skills of farm women and agriculture professionals.
 She chaired the committee from 2006-2011.

 Archuleta can be reached at 785-532-1474 or email@example.com.